 If you have a perennially soggy spot in the garden, you have a couple of choices:

-2. Choose plants that like it boggy.
-These are plants that actually enjoy having their roots wet!
+Choose plants that like it boggy.
+These plants for wet soil actually enjoy wet feet!

 Cardinal flower (Lobelia cardinalis)